digitalcolony/sql-server-outer-join-date-range/README.md

 -- F: dbo.udfDateTimes day interval for July 1996
 SELECT dtime AS OrderDate, COUNT(R.orderID) AS OrderCount FROM dbo.udfDateTimes ('7/1/1996', '7/31/1996',1,'day') DT
 LEFT OUTER JOIN Orders R ON DT.dtime = R.OrderDate
 GROUP BY dtime
 Using dbo.udfDateTimes
 ```

 Like dbo.udfNumbers, the user-defined function dbo.udfDateTimes returns a TABLE.

 1. The first parameter is start date.
 2. The second is end date.
 3. The third parameter is interval.
 In most cases this will be set to 1, but if you had a need to see one of the dateparts at an alternate interval, you would modify this parameter.
 4. The last parameter is datepart.
 Those supported are year, quarter, month, week, day, hour and minute.
 The upper range is 9,999,999, which (like udfNumbers) can easily be modified should need a function that returns more datetimes.

 ## Last Words

-One last piece of advice is to get your datetime range correct first before attempting to OUTER JOIN with it.
+One last piece of advice is to get your datetime range query correct first before attempting to OUTER JOIN with it.
 Only once you know the dbo.udfDateTimes is returning the datetimes you need for the query should you proceed with your OUTER JOIN.

 Although the Northwind database deals with orders, another great use for these functions is when looking for missing data.
 In those cases where you need to seek out the datetimes where no data is present, add a HAVING clause set to zero.